United States v. Moylan

 United States v.
 Moylan, 417 F.2d 1002, 1003 (4th Cir.
 1969), was a United States Court of Appeals for the Fourth Circuit case affirming a district court's refusal to permit defense counsel to argue for jury nullification.

 Background

-At 12:50 P.M. on May 17, 1968, Mary Moylan and seven others entered the office of the local draft board in Catonsville, Maryland, removed approximately 378 files, and took them to an adjacent parking lot where they burned the files with homemade napalm.
+Mary Moylan and seven others entered the office of the local draft board in Catonsville, Maryland on May 17, 1968, removed approximately 378 files, and took them to an adjacent parking lot where they burned the files with homemade napalm.
 They admitted committing these acts as a protest against the war in Vietnam.
 They were indicted, tried, and convicted in Federal district court and then appealed the conviction to the Fourth Circuit Court of Appeals.

 The appellants based their appeal on asserted errors in the trial court's instructions to the jury.
 Their two claims were: